Debra Messing

 Accolades and Honors

-Over the course of her career, Messing has won a Primetime Emmy Award in 2003 and has been nominated for six Emmys, eight Golden Globes, and eight Screen Actors Guild Awards.
-She was nominated in 2005 for Favorite Funny Female Star in the People's Choice Awards.
+Over the course of her career, Messing has won a Primetime Emmy Award (2003) and has been nominated for six Emmys, eight Golden Globes, and eight Screen Actors Guild Awards.
+She was nominated in 2005 for Favorite Funny Female Star at the People's Choice Awards.
 In 2005, along with her "Will & Grace" co-star, Megan Mullally, she was awarded the Women in Film Lucy Award in recognition of her "excellence and innovation in her creative works that have enhanced the perception of women through the medium of television."
 In 2017, Messing was honored with the Excellence in Media Award by GLAAD.
 In October 2017, she was inducted into the Hollywood Walk of Fame and received a star for her contribution to television.

 Personal Life